viet34tqc/notebook/optimize-react.md

 Pass children down (do this before you memo).
 Why does this work?
 Because components passed as children don’t re-render since they are just props.
 Note: don't pass a function as a child, since it'll still re-render because the func will be recreated on each render

+## Bundle

+- Reduce unnecessary packages from bundle
+- Dynamic import the scripts which are not necessary at first load, eg: scripts only needed when we make an interaction => increase TTI

 ## Use tailwind over CSS-in-JS

 ## Memoization